Philip Yeo: Public service and awards

 In September 2006, he was the first Singaporean to receive Harvard Business School's Alumni Achievement Award.
 Harvard credits him with moving Singapore's economy into manufacturing sectors like televisions, disk drives, petrochemicals, and most recently the biomedical sciences.

 In November 2007, Yeo was conferred an Honorary Doctorate in Science by Imperial College of UK for his focus on building up Science and Technology in Singapore.

 In December 2007, the Japanese government conferred the Order of the Rising Sun, Gold And Silver Star, which represents the second highest of eight classes associated with the award.
 Yeo is among eight Singaporeans, including Singapore Minister Mentor Lee Kuan Yew, who have received this conferment since 1967.

 In April 2008, Yeo was awarded the Distinguished Service (Star) award by the National Trade Unions Congress in Singapore.
 The award is the Singapore Union's highest honour for a non-unionist.
 Yeo was conferred the award for his contributions to the transformation of Singapore and direct efforts of job creation.

 In November 2008, Yeo was awarded the University of Toronto Engineering Alumni Medal 2008.

 In March 2009, Yeo was awarded BioSpectrum's first Asia Pacific Life Time Achievement Award for the role he played in Singapore's rise as a hub for the life sciences industry and for setting up the Biopolis and Fusionopolis technology complexes.

 In May 2013, Yeo was awarded the Lifetime Achievement Award by the Semiconductor Industry Association SEMI.
 The award was presented to Yeo for his pioneering and significant contributions to Singapore's economic development, especially in the promotion and growth of the semiconductor industry.
 During his tenure as Chairman of the EDB, Yeo was instrumental in leading Singapore's strategic growth and investment into the semiconductor industry, which today boasts an annual output of over $49 billion, hires over 42,000 employees and has 14 wafer fabrication plants.

-In July 2017, Yeo was awarded Honorary Fellowship by King's College London, for the role that Yeo played in supporting Singaporeans to study at top universities around the world, including at King’s.
+In July 2017, Yeo was awarded Honorary Fellowship by King's College London, for the role that Yeo played in supporting Singaporeans to study at top universities around the world, including at King's.

+Yeo was awarded the honorary Doctor of Letters by National University of Singapore in July 2011 and by Nanyang Technological University in July 2023.

+In January 2025, Yeo was appointed as the 16th S R Nathan Fellow for the Study of Singapore.